Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Simulation-based inference methodology

-which, for our problem, means finding the parameters $\phi$ that satisfy $\argmin_\phi \ell(\rhat_\phi)$, where
+}which, for our problem, means finding the parameters $\phi$ that satisfy $\argmin_\phi \ell(\rhat_\phi)$, where

+This final expression is also known as the binary cross-entropy \cite{murphy, bishop}.
 In practice, one draws samples from the joint distribution and trains the classifier using a sample-based approximation to the above loss function.
 This optimization is standard practice in deep learning and accomplished by so-called \emph{stochastic gradient descent}.
 Once the algorithm converges, the parameterized ratio estimator $\rhat_\phi$ allows for fast point-wise evaluation of the approximate likelihood-to-evidence ratio, enabling rejection sampling and \MCMC\ sampling from the approximate posterior.

 \paragraph{Data compression}

 In practice, we find it beneficial to split the network structure of the ratio estimator $\hat r_\phi(\bx, \btheta)$ into two distinct components, as

 The first component is a data compression network, $C_\phi(\bx)$, which learns to compress the potentially high-dimensional data into a low-dimensional feature or summary statistics $\bs$.
 The structure of this network is heavily dictated by the specific properties of the data.
 For example, for image data, convolutional neural networks are often appropriate.
 The second component, $D_\phi(\bs, \btheta)$ performs the actual ratio estimation, learning to discriminate between marginally and jointly drawn feature vectors $\bs$ and model parameters $\btheta$.
 This binary classification network is typically a simple dense network with a few layers.
 In this work, we use a multi-layer perceptron (MLP) with three hidden layers, each of width 256, see Fig. \ref{fig:network} for an illustration.